Harvey Pekar: Other comics work

 On October 5, 2005, the DC Comics imprint Vertigo published Pekar's autobiographical hardcover The Quitter, with artwork by Dean Haspiel.
 The book detailed Pekar's early years.

 In 2006, Ballantine/Random House published his biography Ego & Hubris: The Michael Malice Story about the life of Michael Malice, founding editor of Overheard in New York.
 In June 2007, Pekar collaborated with student Heather Roberson and artist Ed Piskor on the book Macedonia, which centers on Roberson's studies in that country.
 In January 2008 the biographical Students for a Democratic Society: A Graphic History was published by Hill & Wang.
-In March 2009, he published The Beats, a history of the Beat Generation, including Jack Kerouac and Allen Ginsberg, illustrated by Ed Piskor.
+In March 2009, he published The Beats: A Graphic History, a history of the Beat Generation, including Jack Kerouac and Allen Ginsberg, illustrated by Ed Piskor.
 In May 2009 he published Studs Terkel's Working: A Graphic Adaptation.

 In 2010, Pekar started the webcomic The Pekar Project with the online magazine Smith.
 In 2011, Abrams Comicarts published Yiddishkeit, co-edited by Pekar with Paul Buhle and Hershl Hartman.
 The book depicts aspects of Yiddish language and culture.
 Artists in this anthology include many of Pekar's previous collaborators.

 Critical writing

-Pekar was an assiduous record collector as well as a freelance book and jazz critic, focusing on significant figures from jazz's golden age but also championing out-of-mainstream artists such as Scott Fields, Fred Frith and Joe Maneri.
+Pekar was an assiduous record collector as well as a freelance book, comic, and jazz critic, writing mainly about significant figures from jazz's golden age but also championing out-of-mainstream artists such as Scott Fields, Fred Frith and Joe Maneri.
 He published his first criticism in The Jazz Review in 1959.
 Pekar wrote hundreds of articles for DownBeat, JazzTimes, The Village Voice, and The Austin Chronicle; as well as liner notes for Verve Records and other labels.

-Pekar had a regular column, "Harvey Sez," in which he wrote about the contemporary comics scene, in the comics anthology Weirdo from 1986 to 1990.
+Pekar occasionally wrote criticism about the work of other comics creators.
+For instance, he famously saw Art Spiegelman's use of animals in Maus as potentially reinforcing stereotypes.
+Pekar was also disdainful of Spiegelman's overwhelmingly negative portrayal of his father in Maus, calling him disingenuous and hypocritical for such a portrayal in a book that presents itself as objective.
+Pekar furthermore wrote that Maus' portrayal of Poles is unbalanced — that, while some Poles are seen as helping Jews, they are often shown doing so for self-serving reasons.
+From 1986 to 1990, Pekar had a regular column in the comics anthology Weirdo called "Harvey Sez," in which he wrote about the contemporary comics scene.

 He reviewed literary fiction in the Review of Contemporary Fiction.
 Pekar won awards for his essays broadcast on public radio.